forgojs/forgo/README.md

 You can use any data type for a key strings, numbers or even objects.
 The key values only need to be unique.
-Forgo compares keys using `===` (reference equality), so be careful when using objects as keys.
+Forgo compares keys using `===` (reference equality), so be careful when using mutable objects as keys.

-When looping over an array, don't use the array index as the key - the key should be something tied to the specific item being rendered (like a permanent ID field).
-The same array index might be associated with different items if you reorder the array, and so using the array index as a key will cause unexpected behavior.
+When looping over an array, don't use the array index as a key - keys should be something tied to the specific value being rendered (like a permanent ID field).
+The same array index might be associated with different values if you reorder the array, and so using the array index as a key will cause unexpected behavior.

 ```jsx
 const Parent = () => {